 Year-To-Date Annual Total - Seasonally Adjusted Annual Rate

 Quick Analysis: Inflation in labor costs continue to be the primary driver of the increasing Total Construction Cost Index.
-With a tight employment market, this trend is not expected to change in the ensuing months.
+With a tight employment market, this trend is not expected to change in the ensuing months unless the amount of construction spending declines.

-Quick Analysis: The ABC's Backlog Indicator report for the first quarter of 2017 shows that backlogs increased roughly 8% versus the fourth quarter of 2016.
-The largest backlog growth was reported in the West Region and for companies in the $30-$50 Million annual revenue category.
+Quick Analysis: The ABC's Backlog Indicator report for the second quarter of 2017 shows that backlogs decreased by just over 4% from the first quarter.
+The largest backlog growth was reported in the Northeast Region and for companies in the $30-$50 Million annual revenue category.

 Quick Analysis: Index value > 50 represents that architects have reported more activity for that particular metric than the prior month.
 These metrics are leading indicators as the ABI reflects projects in design that will enter the construction phase in 9 to 12 months and the NPII reflects new project demand from owners to potentially enter the design phase.